 Over the last years some of the game-changing programmes we have launched for plastics and synthetic fibers include:

 • Banning PVC in all our products since 2015.

-• Replacing synthetic fabrics with recycled alternatives, like we do in the Gucci Off The Grid collection.
+• Replacing synthetic fabrics with recycled and bio-based alternatives, like we do in the Gucci Off The Grid collection.

 • Progressively switching virgin plastic for recycled Acrylonitrile-Butadiene-Styrene (ABS) plastic in the heels of our shoes from 2015 and using Thermoplastic Polyurethane (TPU), containing up to 50% bio-plastic content, for the soles.

 • All our shopping bag rain covers are made of recycled polyethylene and the hangers for our ready-to-wear collections are made of recycled polystyrene.

 • Eliminate single use plastics in our packaging by 2030 through being a signatory to the Fashion Pact under our parent company Kering.

 • Reusing industrial packaging to reduce our plastics footprint in business-to-business packaging.